-Pursuant to a Management Services Agreement dated June 3, 2013 between the Corporation and Resverlogix, the Corporation engaged Resverlogix to perform all management and administrative services pertaining to the Corporation as required.
+Pursuant to a Management Services Agreement dated June 3, 2013 between the Corporation and Resverlogix, the Corporation engaged Resverlogix Corp. ("Resverlogix") to perform all management and administrative services pertaining to the Corporation as required.
 The Corporation pays Resverlogix a management fee based on the cost of Resverlogix personnel and the proportionate time worked on behalf of the Corporation.
 The Corporation may terminate the Management Services Agreement at any time without penalty upon one month notice.
+For information regarding the management fees payable by the Corporation to Resverlogix in respect of services provided by NEOs, see "Executive Compensation - Director and Named Executive Officer Compensation Excluding Compensation Securities".